Frequently Asked Questions

 While there are no refunds after the start of a given class session, we do understand things come up and individual classes may be missed.
 We try to be as accommodating as possible in that regard.
 If you are going to miss a class we will do one of the following:

-- If we cannot get you into another class, the trainer and/or their assistant will catch you up upon your return.
+- If we cannot get you into make-up class, the trainer and/or their assistant will catch you up upon your return.
 Most of our classes have a built in “review” time at the start of each class where we warm up with the things we have already learned and often that time can serve to catch up anyone who may have missed class.

 - If your dog is undergoing surgery (castration or spay for example) and won’t be able to attend class, you may come watch your regularly scheduled session without them!
 This way, once they are feeling better, you will know how to proceed with their training and won’t fall behind!